 Is cotton farming a good idea for you?
 The cotton plant has been dubbed as white gold for its many benefits to individual farmers and the economy.
 Apart from it being a sustainable cash crop for marginal regions in Kenya, the cotton plant contributes to food security and income generation.
 Other benefits why you should consider engaging in the cotton growing are;

-It’s one of the most potential cash crop earning you income if you are a farmer in one of Kenya’s 24 ASAL counties
+It’s one of the most potential cash crops earning you income if you are a farmer in one of Kenya’s 24 ASAL counties

-There is unmet demand for cotton in Kenya.
-This has resulted in rising cost of lint and today Kenya is imports some from her neighbouring countries at F.O.B price per Ton of USD 2500.
+There is an unmet demand for cotton in Kenya.
+This has resulted in the rising cost of lint and today Kenya imports some from her neighboring countries at an F.O.B price per Ton of USD 2500.

-Are you wondering if your farm is suitable for cotton growing?
-To know this, you need to understand the best suitable ecological conditions and areas for cotton growing in kenya.
+Are you wondering where cotton is grown in Kenya?
+The suitable ecological conditions and areas for cotton growing in Kenya should have.

 - Temperatures of 21-30 °C

 - Rainfall of 500-750mm for four and half months, in a single rainy season.

 - Well-drained soils either black cotton, red clay, or sandy loams with a pH range of 5.0-8.00 (optimum 6.2).

 Given the above agroecological conditions, the following counties are suitable for cotton farming in Kenya

 - North Rift (Elgeyo Marakwet, Baringo, West Pokot & Turkana);